mitomenai/TwitBlock/README.md

 # MakeTwitterGreatAgain
-Adblock list that mutes verified accounts
+Adblock list to remove Twitter Blue and verified users.